fackelm2/pomodoro_log/README.md

 # python pomodoro-logger.py
 ```

-the script will automatically start to write the
-pomodoro.log file in the same directory of the script.
+the script will automatically start to write the file "pomodoro.log" in the same directory of the script.